 Climbing does usually involve two people, a climber and a belayer.
-However Gravity Worx will have up to 16 auto-belays that will provide you with access to up to 50 different routes of varying difficulty.
-(Please note that we do reduce and relocate these regularly to suit demand, and most evenings will have less available)
+However Gravity Worx has 16 auto-belays (a machine that retracts as you climb and lowers you when you jump off) that will provide you with access to up to 50 different routes of varying difficulty.

 While courses are available and will help you in the long run, for your first climb we encourage you to come down and give it a try.

 All first timers will be taken through a belay induction (how to use the ropes, basic technique and safety essentials) and will be supervised at no extra cost.

 Climbing is great fun and perfect for children, there are a few things you must know:

 Anyone under 18 must have the waiver completed by a parent or legal guardian.
 If you’re bringing your own children, no problem, you can complete the paperwork.

 If you bring children other than your own, please make sure their parent fills our forms.